Cheese Can Be as Addictive as Drugs

 Many Ways to Enjoy Cheese

 Cheese comes in slices, blocks, cubes, balls, and sticks.
-Therefore, there are many ways to enjoy by itself.
+Therefore, there are many ways to enjoy it by itself.
 There is also a variety of ways to enjoy your favorite type of cheese in dishes.

 - grilled cheese sandwiches